Thomas89/SCLoader/README.md

 #Description
-SCLoader is a simple classloader for the namespace.
+SCLoader is a simple classloader for namespaces.

+Requires PHP 5.3

 ##Usage
     <?php